Rationing in the United States: Tires, gasoline, and automobiles

 Tires were the first item to be rationed by the OPA, which ordered the temporary end of sales on 11 December 1941 while it created 7,500 unpaid, volunteer three-person tire ration boards around the country.
 By 5 January 1942 the boards were ready.
 Each received a monthly allotment of tires based on the number of local vehicle registrations, and allocated them to applicants based on OPA rules.
 There was a shortage of natural rubber for tires since the Japanese quickly conquered the rubber-producing regions of Southeast Asia.
 Although synthetic rubber had been invented before the war, it had been unable to compete with natural rubber commercially, so the US did not have enough manufacturing capacity at the start of the war to replace the lost imports of natural rubber, moreover, wartime synthetic rubber was significantly inferior in quality to natural rubber.
 Throughout the war, rationing of gasoline was motivated by a desire to conserve rubber as much as by a desire to conserve gasoline.

-The War Production Board (WPB) ordered the temporary end of all civilian automobile sales on 1 January 1942, leaving dealers with one half million unsold cars.
+The War Production Board (WPB) ordered the temporary cessation of all civilian automobile sales on 1 January 1942, leaving dealers with one half million unsold cars.
 Ration boards grew in size as they began evaluating automobile sales in February (only certain professions, such as doctors and clergymen, qualified to purchase the remaining inventory of new automobiles), typewriters in March, and bicycles in May.
 Automobile factories stopped manufacturing civilian models by early February 1942 and converted to producing tanks, aircraft, weapons, and other military products, with the United States government as the only customer.

 A national speed limit of 35 mph was imposed to save fuel and rubber for tires.
 Later that month volunteers again helped distribute gasoline cards in 17 Atlantic and Pacific Northwest states.

 To get a classification and rationing stamps, one had to appear before a local War Price and Rationing Board which reported to the OPA.
 Each person in a household received a ration book, including babies and small children who qualified for canned milk not available to others.
 To receive a gasoline ration card, a person had to certify a need for gasoline and ownership of no more than five tires.
 All tires in excess of five per driver were confiscated by the government, because of rubber shortages.